Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - Emotional events are more distinctive and unusual than are everyday life events, and they form a specific class of events.
 - Inconsequential information can be retroactively tagged as relevant if related information is later associated with an emotional response.
 - E.g. We can often remember events right before an emotional event such as the night before a graduation/wedding.
-- Attentional blink: a phenomenon often observed during rapid serial presentations of visual stimuli, in which a second salient target that is presented between 150 and 450 ms after the first one goes undetected.
+- *Attentional blink*: a phenomenon often observed during rapid serial presentations of visual stimuli, in which a second salient target that is presented between 150 and 450 ms after the first one goes undetected.
 - The amygdala is critical in bringing an unattended but emotional stimulus into conscious awareness by providing some feedback to the primary sensory cortices, thus affecting perceptual processing.
 - The amygdala can enhance perception of an emotion-laden stimulus without the aid of attention.
 - Emotion-laden stimuli receive greater attention and priority in perceptual processing.
 - Not only does stimuli with inherent emotional significant change sensory processing, but neutral stimuli that acquire emotional significance through fear conditioning also trigger changes in sensory processing.
 - It’s believed that emotion leads people to make suboptimal and sometimes irrational decisions.
 - E.g. “Smart decisions are made with the head, impulsive decisions are made with the heart”.
-- Dual-systems theory: the hypothesis that emotion and reason are separable in the brain and compete for control of behavior.
+- *Dual-systems theory*: the hypothesis that emotion and reason are separable in the brain and compete for control of behavior.
 - Dual-systems theory has not been supported by evidence.
 - There is no unified system in the brain that drives emotion, so emotion and reason aren’t separable.
 - Some of our most adaptive decisions are driven by emotional reactions.
 - Damage to the orbitofrontal cortex (OFC) impairs decision making which is surprising since the OFC handles many emotional functions.
 - Because emotion was considered a disruptive force in decision making, it was surprising that impairing a region involved in emotion would result in impaired decision making.
-- Somatic marker hypothesis: emotional information is needed to guide decision making.
+- *Somatic marker hypothesis*: emotional information is needed to guide decision making.
 - Two ways in which emotion influences decision making
-    - Incidental affect: current emotional states just happens to influence the decision.
+    - *Incidental affect*: current emotional states just happens to influence the decision.
-    - Integral emotion: emotions elicited by the choice options are incorporated into the decision.
+    - *Integral emotion*: emotions elicited by the choice options are incorporated into the decision.
 - Acute stress leads to an increased reliance on default or habitual responses.
 - This suggests an explanation for why we often revert to bad habits, such as eating junk food or smoking, when stressed.
 - There is strong evidence that the amygdala plays a critical role in mediating aversion to losses, which is consistent with the amygdala’s role in threat detection.